This Hawaiian Pizza is the perfect combination of salty and sweet.

 Instructions

-- Add 3 boxes of Jiffy pizza crust to a bowl with 1-1/2 cups of lukewarm water.
-Stir to combine until there are no chunks.
+- Add 2 boxes of Jiffy pizza crust to a bowl with 1 cup of warm water.
+Stir until the dough is formed.2 6.5 ounce boxes Jiffy Pizza Crust Mix, 1 cup warm water

 - Cover the bowl with a towel and let rise for 20-30 minutes.

-- Using floured hands take the dough out of the bowl and spread the crust onto a 9-inch pie pan.
-Place the crust into the oven for 8-10 minutes.
-Since the crust is a great way to make sure the middle is not raw.
+- Using floured hands take the dough out of the bowl and spread the crust onto a 9-inch pie pan with parchment paper.1/4 cup all purpose flour

-- Take out of the oven and cover with the pizza sauce.
-Add the cheese, chopped ham, sliced red onions and whole slices of pineapple.
-Place back into the oven and cook for 20 minutes.
+- Put the pizza back into the oven and cook for 20 minutes.

 - Slice into 8 pieces and enjoy!